bluecadet/drupal-docs/docs/custom-repos.md

 If you create it, manage it.

-If you did not create it, branch it a nd add a pull request.
+If you did not create it, branch it and add a pull request.